Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Methodology Design Implementation

-Before delving into the design rationale for \tool, we first define two key concepts to facilitate a better understanding.
+Before delving into the design rationale for SSAG, we first define three key concepts to facilitate understanding.

 \begin{definition}\textbf{(Harmful Contents)} Let $y = M.\text{generate}(x^{1:n})$ be the text generated by an LLM $M$ based on the input $x^{1:n}$, we define a set $HC$ that contains any harmful contents.
-If the function \texttt{JUDGE} can determine whether the given text complies with the security policy, we can define the set $HC$ as follows:
+If the LLM agent \texttt{JUDGE} can automatically determine whether the given text complies with the security policy, we can define the set $HC$ as follows: where $\texttt{JUDGE}(y) = False$ indicates that text $y$ does not comply with security policies and contains harmful content. \end{definition}

-where $\texttt{JUDGE}(y) = False$ indicates that text $y$ does not comply with security policies and contains harmful conteents. \end{definition}
+\begin{definition}\textbf{(A Successful Sample of Eliciting Harmful Response)} Let $y = M.\text{generate}(x^{1:n})$ be the text generated by an LLM $M$ based on the input $x^{1:n}$.
+We define a successful sample of eliciting a harmful response if it satisfies the following two conditions: Specifically, it indicates $x$ and $y$ are both harmful content and $y$ is semantically aligned with $x$. \end{definition}